Reversing Rosacea with Holistic Remedies and Cleanses

 The results: my husband lost 60 pounds effortlessly, my rosacea, hypothyroid, asthma, allergies, and IBS all healed 100%, my daughter’s fructose intolerance healed, and we no longer have childhood issues of nightmares, anxiety, constipation, upset stomach.
 My daughter’s chapped, dry, eczema sensitive skin is 100% gone.

 Changes takes time, but remember that small changes over long periods have a compounding effect.

-I recently went to my hairdresser, who is my favorite hairdresser in the entire world.
-She is only 23 and already developing rosacea.
+I recently went to my hairdresser, who is only 23 and already developing rosacea.
 She started to notice it a few years ago, and now it’s become worse and includes bumps/pustules on her cheeks.
 Over the years we’ve shared advice about our common skin condition, but when I saw her last month (with my newly clear skin) we had to have a long discussion.

-Since my rosacea has now pretty much disappeared, (and I am on no medications) my goal is to continue to limit my chemical exposure and live a healthy, clean life.
+Since my rosacea has completely reversed, my goal is to continue to limit my chemical exposure and live a healthy, clean life.
 This means examining the cleaning products I use, the foods I ingest, and the products I use on my skin and hair.

 I’ve been using Vaseline since I was a little girl with severely chapped hands and lips.
 It worked miracles on my hands and was the only thing that wouldn’t make them sting.
 Vaseline certainly has its place in the world, but recently I’ve been seeing a lot of “petrochemical-free” products, and I wanted to share more about them.